Sexual assault is any sexual act that you:

 Consent

-If you have been drinking alcohol or taking drugs, you may not be able to give consent.
+If you have been drinking alcohol or taking drugs, you are not able to give consent.

 The age of consent to sexual activity is 17.
-If you are under the age of 17, you are not legally old enough to consent to a sexual act even if you want to.
+If you are under 17, you are not legally old enough to consent to a sexual act, even if you want to.

 Watch a video that explains sexual consent by comparing it to a cup of tea.